shuaianuoe/relative_keys/README.md

 redis 4.6.0
 ```

+To test entity linking, the 'certa' package must also be installed to train the Ditto model.
+Please refer to https://github.com/tteofili/certa

-We should configure a config file.
-The default file `config.yaml`is the revidivism dataset as an example.
-More datasets can refer to `data_process` folder.
+We should configure a config file (the meanings of specific parameters have been clearly defined).
+The default file `config.yaml`uses the revidivism dataset as an example.
+More datasets please refer to `data_process` folder.

 ### 1 Train xgboost and get other necessary information.